The challenge

 Applicable to all farming systems and landscapes

-Grounded in data and built on scientific evidence
+Grounded in data and built on the latest scientific evidence

 Driving change